home icon

 You can check the following folder, to locate your MultiBit wallet file:

-Windows: C:\Users\<username>\AppData\Roaming\MultiBit\<wallet-name>
+Windows: C:\Users\username\AppData\Roaming\MultiBit\wallet-name.wallet

-Mac OS: ~/Library/Application Support/MultiBit/<wallet-name>
+Mac OS: ~/Library/Application Support/MultiBit/wallet-name.wallet

 How do I open my old MultiBit wallet?